Nainik2509/Vuexy-React-Next-Js/docs/guide/development/access-control.md

     }
     ```

-7. Update Home URL like following:
+7. In the `src/pages/index.tsx` file, update Home URL like the following:

     ```tsx
     // Set Home URL based on User Roles export const getHomeRoute = () => {
       return '/dashboards/analytics'
     }

+    // And call this function like this: const homeRoute = getHomeRoute()
     ```

     OR